-While the CVA name is usually associated with affordable muzzleloaders, they have an extensive line of single shot rifles that can fit into almost any hunter's budget.
-The Scout rifles are most notable here.
-The company offers these guns in a plethora of caliber options like .243 Winchester, 7mm-08 Remington, 444 Marlin, and .45-70 Government.
+While the CVA name is usually associated with affordable muzzleloaders, they have an extensive line of single shot rifles in their Scout line that are extremely affordable.
+Most run between $300 and $500 depending on finish and bonus features.
+The company offers a bevy of caliber options including .243 Winchester, 7mm-08 Remington, 444 Marlin, and .45-70 Government.
 If you live in a Midwestern state with "straight wall cartridge" rules for deer hunting, there are plenty of options with CVA.
 One could pick up a popular heavy handgun caliber like .44 Magnum or .357 Magnum.
 However, the company has also embraced regionally popular rounds like .350 Legend and .450 Bushmaster.
 Some of these rifles, like the CVA Scout V2 are often takedown models for even more versatility.
 The company also sells variants with scopes already mounted.
 These rifles come with either a stainless steel or blued finish depending on your preferences.
-Some of the Scout rifles start at sub $300, making this a great option for southpaws who can't find a bolt-action that works for them.
+They're also completely ambidextrous, making the a great option for southpaws who can't find a bolt-action that works for them.

 Many hunters do not realize it, but Ruger makes a high-end line of single shot rifles that are perfect for serious big game hunters who want the ultimate in reliability.
 These rifles use an artillery style breechblock design and a falling block breech mechanism.
 The underside lever makes it easy to quickly eject spent casings and chamber another.
-These guns have cold hammer-forged barrels that vary in length from 20 to 26 inches depending on the model you choose.
+These guns have cold hammer-forged barrels that vary in length from 20 to 28 inches depending on the model you choose.
 Ruger only makes these rifles in select limited edition numbers every year and the chambering seems to change every time.
-For 2022, they have a 257 Weatherby, 275 Rigby, and a 6.5 Creedmoor comes with a walnut stock and blued steel look while the .450 Bushmaster has a satin stainless steel and black laminate configuration.
-These rifles have scope mounts already machined in for your favorite optics.
-Other chambering options include .243 Winchester, .30-06 Springfield, 44 Remington Magnum, 35 Whelen, .204 Ruger, .475 Linebaugh, .480 Ruger, .30-30 Winchester and .257 Roberts.
+For 2022, they have a 257 Weatherby, 275 Rigby, and a 6.5 Creedmoor listed as in production.
+Although if you hunt around you can likely find past options like .243 Winchester, .30-06 Springfield, 44 Remington Magnum, 35 Whelen, .204 Ruger, .475 Linebaugh, .480 Ruger, .30-30 Winchester and .257 Roberts.
 The Ruger #1 rifles are pricey, you're looking at $1,300 to $4,000.
 However, they do hold their value and are in high demand with serious hunters almost all the time.

 Savage Arms Rascal

-We said we would put some rimfires on this list and the Rascal is one of the best options out there for teaching a young person the rules of safe firearms handling.
+The Rascal is one of the best rimfire options out there for teaching a young person the rules of safe firearms handling.
 Savage Arms offers a plethora of options for this .22 long rifle.
 The overall length of this firearm is just over 30 inches, making it perfect for the frames of smaller shooters.
-For some variants, Savage has cut the weight down to under three pounds.
+For some variants, Savage cut the weight down to under three pounds.
 That would make this an ideal first gun for a young hunter to lug afield after rabbits and squirrels.
 The 16-inch carbon steel barrel has a 1:16 rate of twist and some models are even threaded.
 Savage offers this model with dozens of different color configurations for the synthetic stock, from a traditional black to hunter orange, hot pink and even the "Star Spangled Edition" in red, white and blue.
 Oh, and Savage makes left-handed versions of all these guns so that young southpaws are not left out of the fun.
 Most of these guns come in at sub $200, making it easier than ever to introduce a young person to the shooting sports.

 Henry Single Shot Steel

 When you want simplicity and a proven name, it is hard to go wrong with Henry Repeating Arms.
 While they may be better known for their lever-action rifles, there are some solid Henry singleshots too.
 The steel usually starts under $400 and is available in popular calibers like .308 and .243 Winchester, .223 Remington, .45-70 Government and .44 Magnum to name a few.
 These rifles break open easily with the operation of the lever on the frame.
-This lever can be reversed, which effectively makes these guns ambidextrous.
+This lever can be reversed, making these guns ambidextrous.
 There is not a manual safety, but there are multiple safety features in place that make this a very safe gun too.
 For one, the interlock system prevents the barrel from closing while the hammer is locked and a rebounding hammer system that only touches that firing pin when you squeeze the trigger.
 These guns come with 22-inch barrels and a classic walnut stock and forend.
 Finally, Henry gave these rifles a classic blued steel finish.
 Brass bead front sights and a folding leaf rear sight are standard for hunters who want a bit more of a challenge with their new rifle.

 Chiappa Little Badger

-Let us look at something more outside the box.
-These rimfire rifles do not have much in the looks department, but that is because they are function over form.
+We know what you're thinking: "That rifle is ugly."
+Maybe so, but Chiappa designed the Little Badger with function over form in mind.
 At just $179.99, this is an incredibly affordable and compact rifle for your bug out back or survival equipment on the boat, plane or even just stowed in the back of the truck.
 Folded, this gun is only 17 inches long and comes in at an unbelievably light 2.9 pounds.
 Part of that reduced weight comes from the simple folding wire frame black stock, a 16.5-inch barrel and adjustable sights.
 Another great thing about these guns is that there are three different rimfire ammo options.
 The obvious one is .22 lr, but these guns come chambered in .22 WMR and .17 HMR too.
 The Chiappas may not be the prettiest guns around, but they get great customer reviews for simplicity and reliability at an incredible price point.